Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: The language and its security types

-The core of the language is the declaration of the expressions $e$ and of the statements $S$, which are similar to those for the classic imperative language \code{While} \cite{nielson_nielson2007semantics_with_applications}, except for the aforementioned magic keywords, and for the addition of method calls, which have three flavours: \begin{itemize} \item In an ordinary method call $\,\CALL{\!\!e_1}{f}{\VEC{e}}{e_2}$, expression $e_1$ must evaluate to a contract address $X$ and $e_2$ must evaluate to an integer $z$.
-The latter is the amount of currency transferred from the caller to the callee along with the call: this amount will be deducted from the caller's \code{balance} and added to the callee's \code{balance}.
-All currency transfers are done through method calls, and all contracts therefore contain a standard \code{send()} method (for \code{send} $\in \MNAMES$), which does nothing, apart from ensuring that it is always able to receive payments.
+The core of the language is the declaration of the expressions and of the statements, which are similar to those for the classic imperative language \code{While} \cite{nielson_nielson2007semantics_with_applications}, except for the aforementioned magic keywords, and for the method calls, which have three flavours: \begin{itemize} \item In an ordinary method call $\,\CALL{\!\!e_1}{f}{\VEC{e}}{e_2}$, expression $e_1$ must evaluate to a contract address $X$ and $e_2$ must evaluate to an integer $z$.
+The latter is the amount of currency transferred from the caller to the callee along with the call; this amount will be deducted from the caller's \code{balance} and added to the callee's \code{balance}.
+All currency transfers are done through method calls; so, all contracts contain a \code{send()} method (for \code{send} $\in \MNAMES$), which does nothing, apart from ensuring that the contract can always receive payments.

 \item In a delegate call $\,\DCALL{\!\!e}{f}{\VEC{e}}$, the method body $S$ is executed in the context of the caller, rather than the callee.
-This means that the magic variables \code{this}, \code{sender} and \code{value} are not rebound, so the method executes \emph{as if} it were declared in the caller contract.
+This means that \code{this}, \code{sender} and \code{value} are not rebound, so the method executes \emph{as if} it were declared in the caller contract.
 Hence, there is also no currency transfer, since the execution is local.
 The purpose of this feature is to facilitate code reuse and allow for the development of library contracts (see, e.g., Figure~\ref{fig:example_fallback_combined}).

 \item Differently from \cite{AGL25,bartoletti2019tinysol} and similarly to Solidity \cite{solidity2022}, if a call $\,\CALL{\!\!X}{f}{\VEC{v}}{z}$ is issued to a contract $X$ that does \emph{not} contain a method named $f$, then the fallback function of $X$ will be executed.
-In this case, the magic variables \code{id} and {args} contain, respectively, the method name and the actual arguments of the failed method call, i.e.\@ $f$ and $\VEC{v}$, which allow the programmer to perform some error handling, like forwarding the call to another contract $Y$:
+In this case, \code{id} and \code{args} contain, respectively, the method name and the actual arguments of the failed call, i.e.\@ $f$ and $\VEC{v}$, which allow the programmer to perform some error handling, for example by forwarding the call to another contract $Y$:

-Hence, we use $m$ instead of $f$ in the syntax for method calls and delegate calls in Figure~\ref{fig:syntax_tinysol} to allow both \code{id} and a method name $f$ be used for invocations. \end{itemize}
+Hence, we use $m$ instead of $f$ in the syntax for method calls and delegate calls in Figure~\ref{fig:syntax_tinysol} to allow both \code{id} and a method name $f$ to be used for invocations. \end{itemize}